Some of the cases we have been involved with include:

 Medical Justice issued a Letter Before Claim challenging the Home Office narrowing of the definition of torture to ill-treatment inflicted by state agents.
 The Home Office conceded the issue and agreed to apply a broader definition.

-This was a joint intervention with Mind intervene jointly in the case of HA (Nigeria).
-Because of his mental health he should not have been detained.
+This was a joint intervention with Mind in the case of HA (Nigeria) who should not have been detained due to his mental health.
 He was transferred between hospital and detention centres several times, exacerbating his symptoms.
 His treatment and the conditions in which he was held were found to amount to a breach of Article 3 of the European Convention of Human Rights, which prohibits inhuman and degrading treatment.
 The relevant detention policy – which had been changed to allow people with mental illness to be detained if they could be satisfactorily managed in detention – was also found to be unlawful.
 Medical Justice and Mind were granted permission to jointly intervene in the Court of the Appeal, but the Home Office withdrew its appeal.
-R (HA (Nigeria)) v Secretary of State for the Home Department (Rev 1) EWHC 979 (Admin)
+EWHC 979 (Admin)

 2010: Zero notice for removals

 Medical Justice brought a legal case against UKBA on its ‘zero-notice’ removals policy.
-In July 2010 the High Court quashed the UKBA policy.
+In July 2010 the High Court quashed the policy EWHC 1925 (Admin).

 Immigration officers had been descending on vulnerable people late at night and transporting them under guard to early morning flights a few hours later with no access to legal advice.
 The policy applied to vulnerable categories of people, including unaccompanied children and those considered to be a suicide risk.
-We know that UKBA were relying on the policy to remove families now that the detention of children is more restricted.
+The Home Office was relying on the policy to remove families now that the detention of children is more restricted.

-UKBA appealed the High Court decision in the Court of Appeal.
+The Home Office appealed the High Court decision in the Court of Appeal.
 The Court of Appeal upheld the High Court’s decision in November 2011.
-UKBA stated its desire to appeal to the Supreme Court but in February 2012, they confirmed that they were no longer intending to appeal.
+The Home Office stated its desire to appeal to the Supreme Court but in February 2012, it confirmed that it was no longer intending to do so.

 2009: Access for independent doctors to immigration removal centres

-In 2009 UKBA and its contractor, Serco, at Yarl’s Wood detention centre tried to restrict access to detainees by independent doctors.
-Medical Justice started Judicial Review proceedings against UKBA and Serco.
-The case was settled out of court with UKBA withdrawing most of its restrictions, thus preserving detainees’ rights to access independent doctors.
+In 2009 the Home Office and its contractor, Serco, at Yarl’s Wood IRC tried to restrict access to detained persons by independent doctors.
+Medical Justice started Judicial Review proceedings against the Home Office and Serco.
+The case was settled out of court with the Home Offic withdrawing most of its restrictions, thus preserving detained persons’ rights to access independent doctors.